 Consider a Planned Gift

-A charitable bequest included in your will or trust is one of the easiest ways you can leave a gift to The Guilds of Valley Children’s.
-With the help of your attorney, you can include language in your will or trust specifying a gift to be made to The Guilds of Valley Children’s as part of your estate plan.
+A charitable bequest included in your will or trust is one of the easiest ways you can leave a gift to Valley Children’s.
+With the help of your attorney, you can include language in your will or trust specifying a gift to be made to Valley Children’s as part of your estate plan.
 A bequest can be made in at least three ways: